ethanhunnt/Hover_with_Power/README.md

 9. Combined with social engineering this attack would work completely.

 ## Note:
-1. The attack is able to bypass the Powerpoint's restriction of not being able to add an remote file to the HyperLink action which iif you try to add using the GUI, we will see MS complaining about it
+1. The attack is able to bypass the Powerpoint's restriction of not being able to add a remote file to the HyperLink action which if we try to add using the GUI, we will see Powerpoint complaining about it

-2. Also if a HTTP/HTTPS url is linked with the hyperlink action, thene the OS would download the file using a browser on the system at which point Windows Defender/Smartscreen would kick in indication that it is untrusted file and even if you hit 'Run', it will quartine the file, so an attacker can bypass that using this method
+2. Also if a HTTP/HTTPS url is linked with the hyperlink action, then the OS would download the file using a browser on the system at which point Windows Defender/Smartscreen would kick in indicating that it is an untrusted file and even if we hit 'Run', it will quartine the file, so an attacker can bypass that using this method

-3. MSRC was contacted about the vulnerability, but they decided to ignore it and stated that since it requires social engineering attack, they are not willing to fix it.
+3. MSRC was contacted about the vulnerability, but they decided to ignore it and stated that since it requires social engineering attack, they are not willing to fix it

 ![](exploit.gif)